8 No-Bake Oatmeal Energy Balls

 Instructions

 • Add the nut butter and honey and stir to combine well.
-Add the all of the other ingredients and stir to combine well.
+Add all of the other ingredients and stir to combine well.

 • Refrigerate the mixture for about 30 minutes.